TheStarAlight/eTraj.jl/README.md

 ```

 **Note**:
-Since the PySCF does not support the Windows, the molecular calculation must be performed on a Linux or macOS platform.
+Since the `PySCF` does not support the Windows platform, the molecular calculation must be performed on a Linux or macOS platform.
-However, for Windows users, they may install the [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) (Windows Subsystem for Linux), which supports the PySCF.
+However, for Windows users, they may install the [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) (Windows Subsystem for Linux), which supports the `PySCF`.

 ## Usage